 3 Keys to Productive Conflict

-Conflict is inevitable.
+Conflict is inevitable, productive conflict is a choice.
 The ability to navigate conflict in an effective, productive way is make-or-break to the health, strength, and performance of teams.
 It is easily the single most important and also difficult topic to master when it comes to the complicated dynamics of humans interacting and working together.
 The earmark of great leaders and teams is their capacity to address and resolve conflict and difficult conversations head on, in a timely, collaborative, solution-focused way.
 Unresolved conflict leads to resentment, active disengagement, and skydives the performance of teams straight into hell.
 Bye-bye great employees, hello damage to your bottom line.

 *Climbs up on a soapbox